gitlabhq/gitlabhq/doc/development/fe_guide/performance.md

 - If you are unsure what controller and action corresponds to a given page, you can find this out by checking `document.body.dataset.page` while on any page within gitlab.com.

-- Since `main.js` and `commons/index.js` are imported on all pages, it is important to not add anything to these bundles unless it is truly needed _everywhere_.
-This includes ubiquitous libraries like `vue`, `axios`, and `jQuery`, as well as code for the main navigation and sidebar.

 - Page-specific javascript entry points should be as lite as possible.
 These files are exempt from tests, and should be used primarily for instantiation